DataDog/hiring-engineers/answers.md

 I implemented a .cgi python script that gets "onloaded" by javascript upon page loads to create a page view counter that can be distinguished by tag.
 Here's the .cgi code...

-#!/usr/bin/python                                                                      //so cgi knows where to load python interp
+"#!/usr/bin/python"                                                                      //so cgi knows where to load python interp print("Content-Type: text/plain\n\n")
-# Required header that tells the browser how to render the text.
-print("Content-Type: text/plain\n\n")  # here text -- not html
-# Print a simple message to the display window.
-#print("Hello, World!\n")

 from statsd import statsd							      //import statsd and dogapi lib from dogapi import dog_http_api as api